-All members of an organization can view & create events (that automatically populate to the Blugold Connect+ app), track attendance at their own org events (via QR code), store files, create forms, message and chat with all members in one place, upload photos/videos, register for various Student

-Organization related events, conduct officer elections, customize your join options, and more!
+All members of an organization can view & create events (that automatically populate to the Blugold Connect+ app), track attendance at their own org events (via QR code), store files, create forms, message and chat with all members in one place, upload photos/videos, register for various Student Organization related events, conduct officer elections, customize your join options, create an official UWEC co-curricular transcript, and more!
 Advisors and org leaders will have more control over the information within the organizations' portal as officers.
 Files and forms remain on the system so new officers will instantly have access to the documents they need (no more binders!)